 Dry Bag Type

 You know what will ruin a fun day on the water?
 A leaky bag.
 If you don’t get it closed just right, water can get right in.
-That’s why I always like to take a good look at the closure system of a dry sack before I buy it.
-It tells me if the waterproof dry bag properly seals and is able to protect my items inside.
+That’s why I always like to take a good look at the closure system of a lightweight dry sack before I buy it.
+It tells me if the waterproof bag properly seals with fully welded seams and is able to give waterproof protection to my items inside.

 I found out the hard way that not all the best dry bags for kayaking are submersible, and some closure systems just aren’t waterproof at all.
-Don’t make my mistake and always check before you submerge the bag.
+Don’t make my mistake, and always check before you submerge the deck bag.

 Puncture-resistant materials that are thick and can handle some roughness are always the best.
-PVC is one of them and so is nylon.
+Thick PVC material is one of them, and so is nylon.
 So it makes sense that these are what most dry bags are made of.

-Since nylon and PVC are both impermeable, they are both commonly used in bags.
-These bags are normally double-layered and coated with other protective materials, so it makes sense why they are used.
+Since nylon ripstop and PVC are both impermeable, they are both commonly used in dry bags.
+These dry bags are normally double-layered and coated with other protective materials, so it makes sense why they are used.

 Of course, it’s totally up to you what you like best.
 Try out a few different materials and see which one feels right.